Rchristiani/es6-easy-wins/talk.md

 });
 ```

-The `.all()` method will take an array of promises and called the `.them()` method only once they have all been resolved.
+The `.all()` method will take an array of promises and called the `.then()` method only once they have all been resolved.
 If one of the passed promises is rejected, the `.all()` method will reject them all.

 ##Using ES6 in your projects today.
 This is great and all, but how can you use this today?
-In order to use ES6 in your projects now, the safest way to do so is to build it with something like Babel or Traceur.
+In order to use ES6 in your projects now, the easiest way to do so is to build it with something like Babel or Traceur.
 These are transpilers, that take your es6 code and convert it to be es5.
+This allows us to write with future syntax but allow it to run on current browsers that do not currently support all the features.

 ###gulp-babel
 A simple set up would be to use `gulp` and the `gulp-babel` [package](https://www.npmjs.com/package/gulp-babel).